 In mountain athletics, weightlifting should never be an end unto itself.
 Spending undue time and effort on general strength can deprive you of the greater benefits gained through specific training.
 Plus, it is possible to become too strong.

 Take the back squat, for example: Improving this strength—up to a point—will translate to better mountaineering performance.
 We don’t want to pass that point.
-For the curious, we never train athletes to lift more than 2x body weight in the back squat.
+For the curious, we never train athletes to lift more than 2x body weight in the back squat or deadlift.

 And note that the older you become the more strength training should be prioritized.
 If you’re over 40, this means YOU should take a moment to read this article.